 Community Chorus Project (CCP) was founded in 2011 by Lauren Bromley Hodge, a Chapel Hill, NC based arts entrepreneur, in collaboration with the Department of Music at the University of North Carolina at Chapel Hill.
 Community Chorus Project, LLC is a company with a mission.
-We seek to create positive social impact while creating diverse and inclusive music programming of the highest standard.
-Our credo is Creating Community One Chorus at a Time, and our goal is to plant lifelong seeds of creativity, fun and artistry in middle and high school age singers.
-Our youth programs are diverse, innovative, immersive, fun and informed by our partnership with the Department of Music at UNC, who help ensure the highest musical and educational quality in our cirricula.
+We seek to create positive social impact through the creation of diverse and inclusive music programming of the highest standard.
+Our credo is Creating Community One Chorus at a Time and our goal is to plant lifelong seeds of creativity, fun and artistry in middle and high school age singers.
+Our youth programs are diverse, innovative, immersive and fun.
+Our partnership with the Department of Music at UNC helps to ensure the highest musical and educational quality in our cirricula.
 Community Chorus Project singers work with a wealth of talented music teachers and artists (see staff biographies).

 Community Chorus Project current programs (updated January 2019):

 Summer Glee Musical Theater Intensive provides singers, ages 11-16, an opportunity to receive individual vocal instruction, work with a team of voice teachers and a choreographer to bring together an extraordinary revue performance of musical theatre material.

 We also offer a two-semester, Saturday Glee Club at UNC, capped at 40 singers.
 Glee Club is a chance to work with other singers from across the Triangle, take masterclasses with UNC voice faculty, and is open to singers ages 11-16.